CakeInTech/Capstone-Project-1/README.md

 ## Show your support

 Give a ⭐️ if you like this project!

+This template was inspired by [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
 ## Acknowledgments

 - [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)